-An image stream can be used to automatically perform an action, such as updating a deployment, when a new image, in our case a new version of the guestbook image, is created.
+An image stream can be used to automatically perform an action, such as updating a deployment, when a new image, in our case a new version of the nexus image, is created.

 The app is running in a pod, let's look at that:

 $ oc describe pods

 This shows a list of all image streams within the project.